MicrosoftDocs/windows-powershell-docs/docset/windows/hgsclient/set-hgsclientconfiguration.md

 ```

 ### -KeyProtectionServerUrl
-Specifies the URL of a key protection server server.
+Specifies the URL of a key protection server.
 A Host Guardian Service client in Secure Hosting Service mode uses the server that this parameter specifies.

 ```yaml